Creating a window

 Since VS can now find all the required files we can finally link GLFW to the project by going to the

 To then link to a library you'd have to specify the name of the library to the linker.
 Since the library name is

 Additional Dependencies field (either manually or using the

 <Edit..> option) and from that point on GLFW will be linked when we compile.
-Aside from GLFW you should also add a link entry to the OpenGL library, but this might differ per operating system:
+In addition to GLFW we should also add a link entry to the OpenGL library, but this may differ per operating system: